alarconvv/alarconvv.github.io/_posts/2025-04-07-MyFirstBlog.md

 So, this is my purpose and I hope to keep standing with my objective for a long time.
 I need to build better habits not just for this exam, but for my life as a researcher.

-(So, one advice you did not ask: "Listen to your PI")
+(So, one advice you did not ask: "Listen to your PI", even when you do not want XD)

 ---